anntnzrb/nixvim/README.md

 nix run github:anntnzrb/nixvim
 ```

-You can alias this and try it out.
+You can also alias the above command for convenience.

 ```sh
 alias e='nix run github:anntnzrb/nixvim --'